Kiko Dinucci: Career

-In 2011 he co-founded the groups Metá Metá, together with Juçara Marçal and Thiago França, and Passo Torto, with Romulo Fróes, Rodrigo Campos and Marcelo Cabral, later joined by Ná Ozzetti.
+In 2011, he co-founded two groups: Metá Metá, together with Juçara Marçal and Thiago França, and Passo Torto, with Romulo Fróes, Rodrigo Campos and Marcelo Cabral, later joined by Ná Ozzetti.

-His first proper solo album Cortes Curtos was released in 2017 and consists of 15 short tracks - chronicling stories set in the city of São Paulo - exploring the sound of "samba sujo", with strong influences from rock, punk and post-punk.
+His inaugural solo album, Cortes Curtos, was released in 2017.
+Comprising 15 brief tracks that chronicle stories within the city of São Paulo, the album delves into the sound of samba sujo, heavily influenced by rock, punk, and post-punk.
 The album was voted the 21st best Brazilian album of 2017 by Rolling Stone Brasil magazine.